 On shingled roofs, there are also shingles made specifically for hips and ridges in order to ensure optimal weather protection in these exposed regions.
 If you would like an idea of what these specialty cap shingles look like, check out our g+ page for some examples.
 These specialty cap shingles are stronger than normal shingles, laminated, and oftentimes double-layered or folded for extra strength.

 Since heat flows upward, and the ridge is the highest point of any sloped-roof home, many homes also have specially made vents placed along their ridges in order to remove excess heat from attic spaces.
 We’ll talk more about these vents in our next blog post about home ventilation and the common vents used in residential homes.
-Hopefully you’ve enjoyed learning all about the ridge and hips of your home, and feel a little more knowledgeable for the next time you have to speak with a roofer or contactor.
+Hopefully you’ve enjoyed learning all about the ridge and hips of your home, and feel a little more knowledgeable for the next time you have to speak with a roofer in Toronto.
 Until next time, Toronto!